The following Dispute Resolution practice note provides comprehensive and up to date legal information covering:

 This Practice Note sets out when and how a defendant may bring a counterclaim or other ‘additional claim’ under CPR 20.
-For guidance on the contents, filing and service of the defence, see Practice Notes: Drafting the defence, Filing the defence and Serving the defence and Drafting the defence—drafting tips.
+For guidance on the contents, filing and service of the defence, see Practice Notes: Drafting the defence—formalities, Filing the defence, Serving the defence and Drafting the defence—drafting tips.

 An ‘additional claim’ is ‘any claim other than the claim by the claimant against the defendant’.